GamePlayer-8/awesome-stars/README.md

 ## JavaScript

+- [libremap/libremap-webui](https://github.com/libremap/libremap-webui) - The HTML5 webapp for LibreMap - a scalable, global and decentralized router database and map visualization for community networks, such as guifi, Altermundi, FunkFeuer, ninux, freifunk, Commotion...
 - [GeoNode/geonode](https://github.com/GeoNode/geonode) - GeoNode is an open source platform that facilitates the creation, sharing, and collaborative use of geospatial data.
 - [shy1132/gtk2wine](https://github.com/shy1132/gtk2wine) - convert current gtk theme to .reg theme for use with wine
 - [Soushi-Atsumi/Open-in-Sidebar](https://github.com/Soushi-Atsumi/Open-in-Sidebar) - Very simple and useful extension.
 You can open a link in the sidebar.